iintc/iintc/README.md

 <h2>Welcome!</h2>

-My name is `Vincent Luke` and I've been working in the Information Technology fields for 8 months!
+Hey there, the name is `Vincent Luke`, I'm 15 and I'm currently working for NASA (real), anyway, I'm learning cyber-security and programming, that's pretty much it about me.
+Oh and I usually hop on Discord and talk with my friends on my free time...
+I use Arch btw.

 <hr />